appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Verify that Burp Suite scan does not identify the following vulnerabilities:
+1. Burp Suite scan shall not identify the following vulnerabilities:
    - 5248000: Client-side HTTP parameter pollution (reflected)
    - 5248001: Client-side HTTP parameter pollution (stored)

 *L2*
-1. Verify application is not vulnerable to HTTP parameter pollution as defined in WSTG-INPV-04.
+1. Verification shall confirm that application is not vulnerable to HTTP parameter pollution as defined in WSTG-INPV-04.

 ---